BrandonBSecure/Virtual-Network-Project-1.0/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting unwanted traffic to the network.

 - Load Balancers protect the availability portion the CIA Triad by using redundancy to maintain access to the servers.
-What is the advantage of a jump box?_
+The Jump-Box-Provisioner allows data to flow from one discrete network to another.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
+Integrating an ELK server will allow users to easily monitor the vulnerable VMs for changes to the log files and system resources.

 - Filebeat monitors log files or locations on your server.
 - Metricbeat collects metrics from the system and services running on the system.